ajbradberry96/GBA-DQN/README.md

 Install Bizhawk from here: http://tasvideos.org/Bizhawk.html

-Place all of the resulting files in Emulation folder.
+Place all of the resulting files in Emulation/ folder.

+Place a ROM of Super Mario Advance 4 with filename "SMA4.gba" into the Emulation/ROMs/ folder.

 Download LuaSocket from here: http://w3.impa.br/~diego/software/luasocket/installation.html